NageshkumarA/diligince-home-launch/docs/executive/product-overview-executive-presentation.md

 ### Ready to Transform Industrial Procurement?

-Diligince.ai is revolutionizing how industries connect with vendors, professionals, and logistics providers.
+Diligence.ai is revolutionizing how industries connect with vendors, professionals, and logistics providers.
 Whether you're a buyer looking to save costs and time, a vendor seeking quality opportunities, or a professional wanting flexible, high-value work—**we're here to empower your success.**

 ---

 ### For Manufacturing Companies (Buyers)

-#### Why Choose Diligince.ai?
+#### Why Choose Diligence.ai?
 ✅ **65% Faster Procurement Cycles:** From 45-60 days to 15-20 days
 ✅ **30-40% Cost Savings:** Better vendor matching, competitive pricing
 ✅ **Automated ISO 9001 Compliance:** 95% reduction in audit prep time